Kumano Kodo Trail - Kyoto to Osaka

 This trip is available year-round but we recommend April to November.
 The region may experience occasional snow from December to February and the hours of daylight are much less so during these months we may offer an alternative itinerary detailed below.
 It can get quite hot and sticky in July and August so please keep this in mind if you are looking to travel then.

-The inns get extremely busy for the months of April and May as this is peak cherry blossom season, so please be aware that bookings during this time may require a change of itinerary or accommodation.
-There is very limited accommodation in Takahara so if the inn there is full you will stay in Tanabe (where you usually take the train to on Day 3) on the first night and complete the first two sections of the walk on Day 4 to Chikatsuyu.
+The months of April and May is peak cherry blossom season, so please be aware that bookings during this time may require a change of itinerary or accommodation.
+There is very limited accommodation in Takahara so if the inn there is full you will stay in Tanabe, on the first night and the following day complete the first two sections of the walk to Chikatsuyu.

 WINTER ALTERNATIVE DURING JANUARY AND FEBRUARY

-In order to make the itinerary work during the winter months, we offer a slightly adapted version of the walking section of this tour from Day 3 onwards during this time.
+In order to make the itinerary work during the winter months, we offer a slightly adapted version during this time.
 This varation also highlights the location of Kawayu Onsen which is a hotspring town.
 For a limited time during winter, the thermal river is transformed into a giant open-air bath created by digging down through the rocky river bed to allow the natural hot spring waters to rise closer to the surface and bring the temperature of the natural mineral river to a soothingly warm temperature to contrast the cold winter temperatures, and locals and travellers alike can soak and relax in the hot water (around 40 degrees Celsius).

 By Air: